thisguygil/bobo/README.md

   * `remove <index>` - Removes the track at `<index>` from the queue
   * `shuffle` - Shuffles the queue
   * `loop` - Loops the queue

+## Development Plans
+For a detailed list of planned features, improvements, and bug fixes, please refer to the [TODO.md](TODO.md) file.